 Why Snow is Good for Spring Bulbs

-Another good thing about a snowy winter: as the snow melts, it hydrates the soil.
-This ensures spring bulbs have access to the moisture they need to produce strong roots, lush foliage and big flowers.
+Melting snow also hydrates the soil.
+This ensures spring bulbs get the moisture they need to produce strong roots, lush foliage and big flowers.